Subscribe to Our Newsletter

 BY Team Loanstreet

 Do you spend most of your savings travelling abroad or do you actually compromise by making trips to local destinations on a budget?
-It depends on each individual’s expectation but you can still travel abroad with a tight budget if you try the low-cost alternative – backpacking.
-Since we have been enjoying all the greatest comfort back at home, why don’t we take some challenges and with proper planning and an open mind, you can try new ways to travel abroad?
+It depends on each individual’s expectations but you can still travel abroad with a tight budget if you try the low-cost alternative – backpacking.
+Since we have been enjoying all the greatest comfort back at home, why don’t we take on some challenges with proper planning and an open mind, you can try new ways to travel abroad?

 What's covered in this article?

-Start brainstorming for your next destination:
+Start brainstorming for your next destination

-4. Accommodation: Either if you are travelling alone or with a group of friends, staying in a backpacker hostel is not as terrifying as you think.
+Either if you are travelling alone or with a group of friends, staying in a backpacker hostel is not as terrifying as you think.
 Hostel World will be a good website to start with.
 For a better overall staying experience, choose only the ones that have ratings as high as 80 and do adequate research on the location using Google Maps.
 If it is near to your planned visiting spots with a location rating as high as 85, you’ll save on local transportation costs and be able to just walk and see more along the way.

-If you are not comfortable with sharing a room filled with bunked beds, you can try Booking.com to find a wide range of options including cheap hotels.
+If you are not comfortable with sharing a room filled with bunk beds, you can try Booking.com to find a wide range of options including cheap hotels.
 The other option is to stay in the home of a local person, this can be done by searching on Couch Surfing or Air Bnb.
 Always read the reviews of the host’s profile and select the hotel or hostel carefully and see if it is widely acknowledged for its good ambience and services.

-5. Itinerary: Your trip will be much more rewarding if you give yourself some flexibility.
+Your trip will be much more rewarding if you give yourself some flexibility.
 You can start exploring your destinations using Viator or Trover to summarize the must-see places.
-If you’re a food lover, explore and dine out using Four Square to get the best tips and avoid from being scammed.
+If you’re a food lover, explore and dine out using Four Square to get the best tips and avoid being scammed.
 Good preparation will give you more time to cover places at ease and you will always get to know more when you arrive by talking to the locals.

-Traveling Tips:
+Backpacking Tips:

 1. As a backpacker try not to check in any luggage.
 You should consider buying a 50L Deuter backpack or a Quechua backpack for a cheaper option.
 It’s much cheaper to get these online than from the local retail shops.
-Be sure to check the dimensions of the approved size from your flight’s hand carry luggage policy.
+Be sure to check the dimensions of the approved size from your flight’s hand-carry luggage policy.

-2. Check the weather forecast so you can plan ahead but do remember to bring an umbrella with you since these can be more expensive to buy when it’s raining.
+2. Check the weather forecast so you can plan but do remember to bring an umbrella with you since these can be more expensive to buy when it’s raining.

 3. Get the schedule of the local shuttle bus or train from the airport so you can save money from getting a cab to get to your hostel.